How to Fix UEFI Interactive Shell V2.2 When Booting the PC

 Every motherboard OEM has a few specific settings.
 Albeit, some of them are gimmicks, features like MSI Fast Boot are frequently used to speed up booting into the system.

 However, it seems that this feature doesn’t work as intended with Windows 10.
-Some users were able to get out of the EFI Shell by disabling this feature.
+Some users were able to get out of the UEFI Shell when it’s stuck by disabling this feature.

-Alternatively, if you have UEFI boot somewhere within the EFI settings, do disable it.
+Alternatively, if you have UEFI boot somewhere within the UEFI settings, do disable it.
 This is another possible reason for the issue at hand.
-In addition, try resetting EFI settings to factory defaults.
+In addition, try resetting UEFI settings to factory defaults.
 That way you’ll be sure no changes were made.

 3. Remove the CMOS battery

-That way, all cached configurations will be reset and you should be able to boot into the system.
-Of course, this does imply that all HDDs is functional.
+That way, all cached configurations will be reset and you should be able to boot into the system

-In case you have alternative solutions we forgot to mention, make sure to tell us in the comments section below.
+In case you have alternative solutions when your UEFI Shell is stuck on boot, we forgot to mention, make sure to tell us in the comments section below.

 More about the topics: windows 10 fix